Please ensure Javascript is enabled for purposes of website accessibility

 Research Questions

-Kinetic will enable research on a wide spectrum of postsecondary learner outcomes related to behavior, performance, and psychosocial constructs.
-Depending upon the version of Kinetic, its capabilities, and the exact outcomes of interest, researchers might design their studies using pre- and post-intervention assessments, collection of self-report or external data from students, and/or longitudinal analyses over multiple time scales using student records in OpenStax products.
-The alpha version will allow researchers to administer any measure that can be delivered via Qualtrics, while the beta version will allow linking of these researcher-administered measures to existing learner outcomes in OpenStax materials.
+OpenStax Kinetic (currently in its Alpha version) enables research on a wide spectrum of learner characteristics (including behavior, performance, and psychosocial constructs) and their impact on learning and retention for postsecondary adult learners.
+Researchers can design their studies using pre- and post-intervention assessments, collection of self-report or assessment measures from learners, and/or longitudinal analyses over multiple time scales.
+Researchers can use data from their own studies, as well as from the Kinetic “library” of learner characteristics (https://bit.ly/kinetic-learner-characteristics-library).
+The Alpha version will facilitate researchers to deploy learning studies that can be designed and delivered via Qualtrics, while subsequent Kinetic versions will allow linking of these researcher-administered measures and studies to existing learner usage data of OpenStax materials and other external learner data.

 User Population